TooTallNate/proxy-agents/packages/agent-base/README.md

 #### Some subclasses:

-Here's some more interesting uses of `agent-base`.
+Here are some more interesting uses of `agent-base`.
 Send a pull request to list yours!

  * [`http-proxy-agent`][http-proxy-agent]: An HTTP(s) proxy `http.Agent` implementation for HTTP endpoints